 - In the week before the operation, do not shave or wax the area where a cut is likely to be made. - Try to have a bath or shower either the day before or on the day of the operation. - Keep warm around the time of the operation.
-Let the healthcare team know if you feel cold.
+Let the breast cancer team know if you feel cold. - If you are diabetic, keep your blood sugar levels under control around the time of your procedure.